 Nowadays, unit testing plays a major role in the sphere of software development.
-Software may consist of billions of lines of code and a full error analysis can be very time consuming and is often unnecessary.
+Software may consist of billions of lines of code and a full error analysis can be very time

+Ali Jannesari a.jannesari@grs-sim.de Felix Wolf f.wolf@grs-sim.de consuming and is often unnecessary.
 Normally, only new and modified code regions have to be tested.
-For this reason developers create unit tests with which small parts of the program can be effectively tested without executing redundant code regions to find new bugs.
+For this reason, developers create unit tests to effectively test small parts of the program without executing more code than necessary.
 This is even more helpful when dealing with multithreaded software and concurrency bugs.
-The same bug in multithreaded software can have different behavior for different thread interleavings making the debugging of multithreaded software hard and ex-

-&lt;sup>1 German Research School for Simulation Sciences, Aachen, Germany pensive.
-A remarkable type of unit test to address this is the parallel unit test, which focuses on unit testing to find concurrency bugs.
+In multi-threaded software, the same bug can result in different behavior for different thread interleavings, making the debugging of multithreaded software hard and expensive.
+A specific type of unit test designed to address this problem is the parallel unit test, which focuses on concurrency bugs.